WOUND CARE | SCAR PREVENTION

 Dr. Philip Young is a Double board certified, award winning beauty theorist (read his on Theory on Facial Beauty).
 Below he discusses in more detail the process of caring for your incisions and wound to help you get the best healing for the most imperceptible scarring.
 Note: the most important time for cleaning is the first 48 hours.
 The importance of cleaning then tapers off as time goes by through the first week.
 You can contact us if you have any questions here: Aesthetic Facial Plastic Surgery Contact.
 You can also learn about the Top Ten Reasons to Choose Dr. Young and our Team.

 We will discuss Wound Care and Scar Prevention after Plastic Surgery.
 If you have removable sutures, they should be removed at 5-7 days.
 So you should have an appointment for the suture removal and for us to check to see how you are healing.
 There are few things that you might want to have handy: 1.
 Distilled Water 2.
 White Grocery Store Vinegar 3.
 Qtips 4.
 Silicone Gel 5.
 Ice Packs or Frozen Peas 6.
 Vaseline 7.
 We will often suggest that you wear a wrap after certain procedures (such as brow lifts, face / neck lifts, and facial implant surgery).
 Here is a link to Plastic Surgery Shop.
 The Silicone Gel can be bought at any Drugstore (Bartell’s, Rite aid).
 You should look for scar healing gel but look for the ingredients to include silicone or dimethicone.
 Other scar healing gels have not been shown scientifically to make a significant difference based on Dr. Young’s recent literature search including: vitamin E, Zinc, Aloe Vera, Arnica, Mederma, etc. Silicone gel was the only ingredient that showed a significant difference (searched through Ovid Medline, and plastic reconstructive journal) in scar improvement.
 For the first 2 weeks, we would like you to clean your incisions with a mixture of distilled water and vinegar diluted in a 3:1 ratio.
 You will need 3 parts of distilled to water to every 1 part of the vinegar.
 If this stings too much you can increase the water concentration.
 With this mixture, you should clean your incisions twice a day.
 The goal is to have the incision as clean as possible and hopefully the incision as close as possible with the cleaning.
 After cleaning, we would like you to keep Vaseline on it at all times for the first 2 weeks.
-The use of hydrogen peroxide and distilled water in a 1 to 3 dilution (same as the water vinegar mixture) is sometimes advocated but this mixture has to be used with caution.
-If you use it excessively, it could lead to more scarring.
-The goal with this mixture is to remove extra scabbing and to clean it more effectively.
 Dr. Young usually suggests avoiding hydrogen peroxide and sticking with the vinegar and water mixture.
 Sometimes hydrogen peroxide can make your scar worse!
 Usually after the 2 week point, you can start regular skin care unless there are any healing issues.
 If you have any questions you contact us at any time or email Dr. Young anytime as well.
-Also, at this time you can start considering applying the silicone gel.
-We would like you to apply this during the night for 12 hours and during the day we would like you to use sunscreen with 45 spf or greater.
-This should be done for 3 months at least and up to 6 months if you can keep up with this routine.
+Below is our recommendation for wound care and scar prevention timeline.
 If you have any questions regarding this you will have multiple ways to get in touch with us either through email, phone (425.990.3223) and even text messaging.
 Dr. Young strives to be available for all of his patients.
 For urgent issues, you can call the office and get a hold of him anytime.

 Here are some pictures for the setup that you can have for your medications and icing: